SmileiPIC/Smilei/doc/Sphinx/namelist.rst

     The waist value.

-  .. py:data:: angle
+  .. py:data:: incidence_angle

     :default: 0.

-    The angle of the beam relative to the X axis, in radians.
+    The angle of the laser beam relative to the X axis, in radians.